rstens/docs/README.md

-Introduction
+**Introduction**

-The Test Strategy for the PPR project aims to lay the appropriate QA and Test management foundation by implementing the tools, processes and governance to support the release plan for Phase 2 and potential following phases.
+The Test Strategy for the PPR project aims to lay the appropriate QA and Test management foundation by implementing the tools, processes and governance to support the release plan for PPR.

-The context of this project calls for a less traditional approach to testing due to the intended agile nature of the project set up.

-This agile nature will be reflected in:
+The agile nature of the project set up will be reflected in:
 -   Approach
 -   Goals
 -   Techniques
 -   Technology use
 -   Planning

 This approach does not preclude us from applying a level of rigor and good testing practices to this project.
 In fact, agile projects if done well are often more rigorous and consistent in approach.

 For our project we are working with a set of Testing Principles, which contain good (some would say best) practices for QA and testing.

 1.1 Content

 The Test Strategy addresses the following topics in detail:
 -   Risks, Dependencies, Assumptions, and Constraints
 -   Test Process Introduction
 -   Detailed Test Strategies